Clarence Campbell: Later life

 In 1976, Campbell was charged with bribing Senator Louis Giguère in the "Sky Shops" scandal.
 He was convicted, but the NHL paid his fine and he served no time because of his age.
-Campbell was a sick man by the time he retired as NHL president in 1977.
-He spent the last years of his life plagued with respiratory ailments, and died on June 24, 1984.
+Campbell was a sick man by the time he retired as NHL president in 1977, succeeded by John Ziegler Jr. He spent the last years of his life plagued with respiratory ailments, and died on June 24, 1984.
 He was interred at the National Field of Honour in Pointe-Claire, Quebec.